solo1h/aws-example/README.md

 **Running Local Tests:**

 1. Navigate to the `test/local` directory
-2. Execute Docker Compose to spin up all containerized services and wait for the aws-init container to complete its initialization process
+2. Run `docker compose up` to spin up all containerized services and wait for the `aws-init` container to complete its initialization process
-3. Run API and happy path tests using `npm test`
+3. Run API and happy path tests with `npm test`
+4. Release the stack in the end with `docker compose down`

 ### AWS Deployment